 It’s important to understand that every FIDO U2F implementation can vary from the official specifications.
 Some sites supporting FIDO U2F have made accommodations for the incompleteness of Firefox’s implementation, but some have not.
 In other situations, some services may not work with Firefox Quantum because of a service-specific implementation.

-Right click on the Extension image in the top right corner of your browser.
+Right click on the Keeper icon in the top right corner of your browser.

 Click Remove Extension.